MonikaBarget/Revolts/overviews.md

 <h3>Tagged vocabulary extracted from eighteenth-century riot and rebellion publications</h3>

-Vocabulary relating to agents, media and political concepts of the eighteenth-century have been semi-automatically extracted from eighteenth-century publications and tagged in order to consistently analyse discourse developments over time and across space.
+Vocabulary relating to agents, media and political concepts of the eighteenth-century have been semi-automatically extracted from 1250 titles of eighteenth-century publications and tagged in order to consistently analyse discourse developments over time and across space.
+The metadata of the sources used for this research are available in the public ZOTERO library [British Riots and Revolts of the Enlightenment Age](https://www.zotero.org/groups/2351893/british_riots_and_revolts_of_the_enlightenment_age).

 [Vocabulary relating to (physical) movement and development](https://github.com/MonikaBarget/Revolts/blob/master/VOCABULARY_development_version27.csv)